Valks-Minecraft-Plugins/ValksMinecraftHelper/README.md

 https://github.com/Valks-Minecraft-Plugins/ValksMinecraftHelper/blob/d3a3b834dcde3a4aa8f09993b55b1f5c7b77c465/Form1.cs#L59-L80

+Update: A solution has been found!
+So looks like mod.jars can be easily extracted and contain the mod namespace inside.
+All I need to do is match the mod namespace with the mod filename and all these problems should go away!

+P.S.
+I'm going to re-create this tool in Godot.
+Windows Forms UI is awful to work with.

 Here are the kind of contributions I'm looking for
 - Contributions that fix the problem I just described
 - Contributions that make the Window Form look nicer / add more buttons like for example "Open Minecraft Folder" / make it more human readable / easier to use